Welcome to the Freshman Celebration 2014!

 The Freshman Celebration is an annual event that showcases work created by first-time freshmen enrolled in University 100 at Cal State Northridge.

-This fall, the ninth annual Celebration took place on Wednesday and Thursday, December 3 and 4, 2014, in the Grand Salon of the University Student Union.
+The ninth annual Celebration took place on Wednesday and Thursday, December 3 and 4, 2014, in the Grand Salon of the University Student Union.
 Approximately 1100 students and 75 faculty & staff turned out to view projects from the 26 participating classes and to enjoy refreshments.
 Additional students, staff, and faculty visited the Virtual Celebration, where projects from 25 additional classes will remain on display indefinitely.

 Visit the 2014 Freshman Celebration photo gallery on Tumblr.